 BIDScoin relies on dcm2niix to convert DICOM and PAR/REC files to nifti.
 Please download and install dcm2niix yourself according to the instructions.
-When done, make sure that the path to the dcm2niix binary / executable is set correctly in the BIDScoin Options in the [path_to_bidscoin]/heuristics/bidsmap_template.yaml file or in the Site specific / customized template file.
+When done, make sure that the path to the dcm2niix binary / executable is set correctly in the Options section in your bidsmap or, for once and for all, in your Site specific / customized template bidsmap.